SSH

 Connection to 194.62.99.222 closed.

-The bad thing about the scp command is that if something happens in the middle of the copy and the file is not copied, when you try again you have to start from scratch, this is especially a problem with very large files.
+The downside of the scp command is that if something happens during the copy process and the file doesn't finish copying, when you try again, you have to start from scratch.
+This is especially a problem with very large files.

-To solve this problem you can use rsync, the syntax is
+To solve this, you can use rsync, the syntax is

 o

-As before, in the first way a file is copied from our computer to another one and in the second way from another one to ours.
-The --partial flag is to indicate that partially copied files are saved, that is to say, if the copy is stopped before it finishes, that what has been copied is kept.
-The --progress flag is to indicate to show the progress of the copy.
-The --rsh=ssh flag is to indicate that the file transfer is done over SSH.
+Just like before, the first method copies a file from our computer to another and the second from another to ours.
+The --partial flag is to indicate that partially copied files should be saved, meaning that if the copy stops before it finishes, what has been copied will remain.
+The --progress flag is to indicate that it should show the progress of the copy.
+The --rsh=ssh flag is to indicate that file transfer should be done via SSH.

 We pass a file